mdekstrand/cs533-web/week15/index.md

 - Compute a metric from a small quantity of data
 - Interpret a chart

+The final exam will be a little less than twice as long as the midterms, to fit in the scheduled period.

 ### Exam Rules

 - You may have **1 note sheet**, letter- or A4-sized, **two-sided**.